-Academica Dade, LLC, a professional charter school management company, provides management and administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting.
-The agreement between the School and the management company calls for a fee of \$450 per full time equivalent (FTE) student per year.
-The agreement is with International Studies Charter High School, Inc. for a period of five years, through June 30, 2014, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2014, the School incurred approximately \$181,000 in management fees.
+Academica Dade, LLC, a professional education service and support provider, offers administrative services to the School including but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual services.
+The agreement calls for a fee on a per student basis.
+The agreement is with International Studies Charter High School, Inc. for a period of five years, through June 30, 2019, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2016, the School incurred \$184,950 in fees.